 These matinees give area schoolchildren the opportunity to attend a performing-arts presentation in a theater and, for many students, serve as an introduction to live performance.
-Featured performances for the 2018-18 season include Frankenstein, Danny Carmo’s Mathematical Mysteries, Daniel Tiger’s Neighborhood Live!, Call of the Wild, Peg + Cat Live!
+Featured performances for the 2019/20 season include 1984, One Small Step, The Very Hungry Caterpillar Show, Alice in Wonderland, Erth’s Prehistoric Aquarium, and Walk On: The Story of Rosa Parks.
 Please note that individual home school groups must make a reservation as part of a larger group.

 Some artists bring their talents directly to local schools.
 These performances or master classes help us reach many additional area students through the arts—allowing them to ask questions of the artists and get to know them as people as well as performers.